Favourited 200 times

 Our main mission is to be an inclusive and safe place for workawayers, while also gaining cultural exchange and a little help keeping on top of our crazy, sometimes chaotic, wonderful family life.

-If you stay with us you'll witness (and be welcomed to participate!) in whole-child parenting, reggae dance parties on the deck, delicious healthy whole foods meals, political conversations about decolonization in Canada and more...
+If you stay with us you'll witness (and be welcomed to participate!) in whole-child parenting (kids age 4 and 8), pet snuggles (cats, dog, chickens), mini dance parties, delicious healthy whole foods meals, political conversations about decolonization in Canada and more...

 Babysitting / child care